 Tradies need to pay tax on income they earn.

-Accurately recording your income and expenses, keeping on top of your income tax returns and paying your income tax is important.
+Accurately recording your income and expenses, keeping on top of your income tax returns and paying your income tax on time is important.
 If you have outstanding returns or debt owing, take a load off and get on to them now.

 If you’re self-employed or a sole trader